nero-strojny/cookbook-frontend/README.md

 ## Description:

-The frontend for an application that alolows uses to store and edit recipes Deployed to an s3 bucket which is currently only accessible to the authors
+The frontend for an application that allows users to store and edit recipes.
+Deployed to an s3 bucket which is currently only accessible to the authors

 ### React App